Canadian keynote speaker, business advisor, editor of TheCoolHunter.net

 It was a campus designed to encourage creativity, efficiency and collaboration.
 It was an ideal working environment.

 Another famous example with similar goals is the Pixar Campus in Emeryville, California, custom-created with Steve Jobs’s personal supervision in 2000.
-From central gathering places and all-encompassing services to individually personalized offices, the Pixar Campus (owned by Disney) has become the destination for all who want to witness a cool, caring and fun workplace.
+From central gathering places and all-encompassing services to individually personalized offices, the Pixar Campus (now owned by Disney) has become the destination for all who want to witness a cool, caring and fun workplace.

 These are exceptions, of course, as both are large, creative companies and feature new custom-designed buildings.
 Most of us will not have the opportunity to be part of such a wonderful experience.
 But we can do a lot about our own environment.
 Let’s all – both employer and employee – start paying attention to the office.